Table of contentsClick link to navigate to the desired location

 Storing red rice depends on the packaging:

-- if the rice is vacuum-packed, it can last significantly longer (for a year or more) than indicated by the manufacturer (this has been verified through personal experience, but we do not encourage anyone to conduct such experiments);
+- if the rice is vacuum-sealed, it can last significantly longer (for a year or more) than indicated by the manufacturer (this has been verified by personal experience, but we do not intend to encourage anyone to conduct such experiments);

-- if the product is in regular packaging, adhere to the expiration date indicated by the manufacturer.
+- if the product is in regular packaging, follow the expiration date indicated by the manufacturer.

-If you have vacuum-packed red rice that is past its expiration date, do not rush to throw it away.
-Boil a small amount, taste it — if it is not bitter, it can be used.
+If you have vacuum-sealed red rice that is past its expiration date, do not rush to throw it away.
+Boil a small amount, try it — if it is not bitter, it can be used.

 What to cook with red rice?

-This rice pairs wonderfully with many ingredients and opens up numerous culinary possibilities.
+This rice pairs wonderfully with many ingredients and opens up a multitude of culinary possibilities.
 In Asian countries, it is often used to prepare traditional dishes:

-- Thai red rice with vegetables: the rice is stir-fried with garlic, ginger, and vegetables, with a bit of soy sauce added;
+- Thai red rice with vegetables: the rice is sautéed with garlic, ginger, and vegetables, and a bit of soy sauce is added;

 - Indian pulao: a combination of rice with spices (cardamom, turmeric), nuts, and dried fruits;